 "The Encyclopedia of Surfing", by Matt Warshaw, is the most important surf book ever published.
 It features 1,500 alphabetical entries and 300 illustrations, and is widely considered the most comprehensive review of the people, places, events, equipment, and lively history of surfing.
 A must-have.

 "The History of Surfing", also by Matt Warshaw, is a great book for those wishing to learn how surfing was seen by James Cook, back in 1778.
 At nearly 500 pages, with 250,000 words and more than 250 rare photographs, this is something you should add to your surf library.

 "The World Stormrider Guide Volume 1, 2 and 3", by Bruce Sutherland, is the most detailed surf spot guide ever published.
 The trilogy explores the most famous surf peaks by adding description, photos, swell and wind patterns, ocean floor characteristics, and surf statistics.

 "The Surfboard", by Ben Marcus, book has every single example of surfboard shapes and formats.
 From the first wooden and balsa boards to the modern materials, this surf book shows you monstrous 'koa' planks from the ancient Hawaiian.
 Incredible.

-"Surfing: The Manual: Advanced" by Jim Kempton, is the best coaching manual for intermediate and advanced surfers.
-Get step-by-step photographic sequences with intuitive training captions, covering every manoeuvre in surfing.
+"Surfing The Manual: Advanced" by Jim Kempton, is the best coaching manual for intermediate and advanced surfers.
+Get step-by-step photographic sequences with intuitive training captions, covering every maneuver in surfing.
 A fundamental surf book.

 "The WetSand WaveCast Guide to Surf Forecasting", by Nathan Todd Cool, is one of the best surf science books in the market.
 Know the explanation behind waves, winds, water temperatures, tidal swings, etc. Learn how to predict when swells will arrive, how big waves will be, and telltale signs of common hazards.